 Keeping Up with Compliance

 It’s no secret compliance is stricter post-FMSA.
-New rules like the new SQF Quality code, the Sanitary Transport Rule, the Trans Fat Ban, and FDA’s Preventive Controls Rule have gone or will go into effect soon.
+New rules like the new SQF Quality code, the Sanitary Transport Rule, and FDA’s Preventive Controls Rule have gone or will go into effect soon.
 Safety is more important than ever and so is documentation.
 To stay current your training solution should reflect existing standards and regulations, and track training with consistent, easily accessible records.
 Watch this webinar to see why accurate documentation is key to ensuring compliance.

 Stricter food and safety regulations means modifying, overhauling, or in some cases implementing new programs.
 New programs cost money — as does hiring and training a qualified workforce you can trust.
 The more you invest in a strong workforce and a solid safety program, the more likely you are to decrease turnover.
 And a more engaged workforce can actually lead to a greater ROI, as we discussed in this blog post.